home-assistant/home-assistant.io/source/_integrations/alexa.smart_home.markdown

 #### Operation Mode

 The operation mode can be set from the UI.
-All Home Assistant Operation modes can be set (English Only).
+All Home Assistant operation modes can be set (English only).

 - _"Alexa, set main boiler to eco."_